iterative/dvc.org/content/docs/command-reference/run.md

   also means that the stage command needs to recreate any directory structures defined as outputs every time its executed by DVC.

-- In some situations we have executed a stage and later notice that some of the files/directories used by the stage as dependencies, or created as outputs, are missing from `dvc.yaml`.
+- In some situations, we have previously executed a stage, and later notice that some of the files/directories are missing from the `deps` or `outs` fields of `dvc.yaml`.
 We can
   [add missing dependencies/outputs to an existing stage](/docs/user-guide/how-to/add-deps-or-outs-to-a-stage) without having to execute it again.